sketchlibx/Scratch-View-Gradient/README.md

 If you find any issue or want to improve something:

-- Fork the repo
+- Fork the project
-- Make changes
+- Make your changes
-- Create a pull request
+- Open a pull request

-Simple 👍

 ---